Organisation Consul: Organization

 With liaison officers throughout the Reich, the Organisation Consul could draw from a pool of an estimated 5,000 men.
 Eventually it came to have districts encompassing large areas of the nation.
 They were particularly active in Berlin, where many of their crimes were committed.
 One of the best known members was the Freikorps fighter and post-war author Ernst von Salomon.
 The average age of the members was between 20 and 30.
 They were motivated by anti-bourgeois sentiments, extreme nationalism, anti-Semitism and opposition to Marxism.
 Jews were excluded from participation, and every member had to affirm that he was of "German descent".
 The O.C.'s statutes listed their goal as "the fight against everything anti-national and international, Judaism, social democracy and radical left-wing parties".
 They also took part in the so-called "Feme murders" against anyone, even members of their own group, who they believed to have betrayed their cause.
-Their statues stated that "traitors fall to the Feme".
+Their statutes stated that "traitors fall to the Feme".

 The O.C. operated out of Munich where its presence was tacitly tolerated or covered up by Munich police chief Ernst Pöhner.
 As a front, the organization created the Bavarian Wood Products Company headquartered in Munich.
 About 30 full-time employees worked there under the de facto leadership of Ehrhardt's chief of staff, Alfred Hoffmann.
 The O.C. had seven main districts (Hamburg, Hanover, Berlin, Frankfurt am Main, Dresden, Breslau and Tübingen), each with up to three sub-districts.
 The establishment of planned additional districts was prevented by the organization's ban in 1922.
 It financed itself through illegal arms trafficking, including with the Irish Republican Army.
 The eponymous "consul" was Ehrhardt himself, who ran the organization in a tautly militarily manner.
 Through the O.C. he oversaw a network of other paramilitary organizations.
 Members of the O.C. took part in the 1920 referendum campaign that preceded the Upper Silesia plebiscite and, as Sturmkompanie Koppe, in the suppression of the Third Polish Uprising which attempted to have the territory ceded to Poland.

 The strategic goal of the O.C. was to provoke the political left into an uprising, which they then wanted to put down together with the Reichswehr in order to use the position of power thus gained to crush the Weimar Republic and install a right-wing dictatorship.
 The organization played a significant role in the formation of the Nazi Sturmabteilung (SA) when in 1921 O.C.
 Lieutenant Hans Ulrich Klintzsch took over the military leadership of the former Gymnastic and Sports Division of the Nazi Party (NSDAP).
 Julius Schreck and Joseph Berchtold, later Adolf Hitler's bodyguards, also came from its membership.